 While this may not be an issue for you at all, there is the potential to have a delayed installation due to a lack of your preferred colored boards in stock.
 Most contractors will maintain a high level of the most popular ColorPlus options.
 However, with James Hardie’s large color selection, your project may need time for an order placement, setting you back.

 Is Hardie Siding Worth the Investment?

 Although Hardie siding has a higher upfront cost than some other siding materials, it is worth every bit of the investment you will put into it.
 As we mentioned, it is often the installation cost that can elevate the price of Hardie siding.
 This is because it takes a specifically trained Hardie siding contractor to give you a worry-free, lasting installation.
 But this is also what sets it apart.

 James Hardie only gives its stamp of approval to contractors who undergo continual training, maintain high customer reviews, and carry the proper licensing and insurance.
 This means you’re getting the best installation of one of the most durable siding materials around—a definite worthwhile investment.

 A Siding Replacement Contractor You Can Rely On

 At Smart Exteriors, we want you to love your siding for years to come, so we know that the best solution is properly installed, high-quality products.
-While most of our clients never have to use it, we back our installations with a Lifetime Workmanship Warranty.
-And we use only the best products from the siding itself to the caulking used to seal it.
+While most of our clients never have to use it, we back our installations with a Lifetime Workmanship Warranty*.
+As a James Hardie Elite Preferred Contractor, we use only the best products from the James Hardie siding itself to the caulking used to seal it.

 See how easy it can be to get the siding your home deserves.
 For more information on the benefits of James Hardie siding for your home, see our Hardie siding services.